Dawnstar: Powers and abilities

-Dawnstar is a metahuman who can fly at light speeds and survive in deep space by generating a self-sustaining force field.
+Dawnstar is a mutant metahuman who can fly at faster than light speeds and survive in deep space by generating a self-sustaining force field.
+She has the ability to track objects and people over vast distances.
 As a member of the Legion of Super-Heroes, she is provided a Legion Flight Ring, which enables her to track her location and communicate with other Legionnaires.

+In JLA Trapped in Time, Dawnstar is described to have powers fueled by "light energy" which is what ultimately enables them to defeat Time Trapper.